 How does the course work?

 You’ll be divided into teams to research and analyze a publicly traded company and then develop recommendations to further its success.
-Upper class business students serve as team mentors and help you prepare for a multimedia presentation before a panel of visiting executives.
+Upper-level business students serve as team mentors and help you prepare for a multimedia presentation before a panel of visiting executives.

 Graduates come back to tell us that their GBP experience was transformational in their understanding and appreciation of the competitive world of business.

-During your senior year, you’ll prepare to enter the workforce by taking an intensive, highly collaborative capstone course.
+During your senior year, you will prepare to enter the workforce by taking an intensive, highly collaborative capstone course.

-Business Policy and Strategy ties together all previous academic work, builds communication and presentation proficiencies, and helps you find the right job for you.
+Business Policy and Strategy ties together all previous academic work, builds your communication and presentation proficiency, and helps you find the right job for you.

 You’ll meet in small group sessions three times a week to analyze real world case studies and compete against each other in group presentations.
 Through this process, you’ll learn team dynamics and gain a greater understanding of how leadership, ethics and responsibility will advance your career.